chris-langfield/nielsen-and-chuang-solutions/README.md

 And we're in state Q<sub>2</sub>.
 We haven't defined a transition for Q<sub>2</sub> when it encounters a 2.
 We want to just ignore this value since we already copied over what was there:

 (Q<sub>2</sub>, 2) => (Q<sub>2</sub>, 2, L)

+When we get to the penultimate input character, we will overwrite it with a 2, change to state Q<sub4</sub>, and move to the right, using expression